jordanbrauner/roboto/README.md

 A faux crowdfunding app from the future.
 Contribute to your giant robot of choice being built by shady corporations.

 ##Current state##
-Roboto is currently early on.
+Roboto is currently early in development.
 Basic features beyond CRUD for robots are currently being worked on.

 **Developer Roadmap**